lsst-dm/dmtn-056/index.rst

 Entries in the Camera table are essentially just sources of raw data with a constant layout of PhysicalSensors and a self-constent numbering system for Visits.
-Different versions of the same camera (due to e.g. changes in hardware) should correspond to a single row in this table.
+Different versions of the same camera (due to e.g. changes in hardware) should still correspond to a single row in this table.

 +----------------------+--------+----------------------+